 What’s the Difference Between Cerebral Palsy and Bell’s Palsy?

-Cerebral palsy and Bell’s palsy are both conditions that can cause weakness or paralysis of the face.
+Cerebral palsy and Bell’s palsy are conditions that can cause weakness or paralysis of the facial muscles.
 However, there are several distinct differences between the two.

 Bell’s palsy is most commonly characterized by paralysis of one side (left or right) of the face.
-As a result, individuals with Bell’s palsy often demonstrate drooping of the mouth and eyelids on the affected side of the face as well as drooling.
+As a result, individuals with Bell’s palsy often demonstrate drooping of the mouth and eyelid on the affected side of the face.
 Although rare, there are instances where Bell’s palsy affects both sides of the face.
 Additionally, Bell’s palsy is a temporary condition caused by dysfunction of the peripheral nervous system and most people recover full control over their facial muscles.